arunpersaud/Stradus/Readme.md

 If you don't have python already on your system you can install it using [uv](https://docs.astral.sh/uv/#installation).

-Install the package using uv direclty from the clonsed git repository:
+Install the package using uv directly from the cloned git repository:

     uv pip install -e .